extenda/structurizr-to-png/README.md

 Create PNGs from [Structurizr DSL](https://github.com/structurizr/dsl#readme) files.

-This project uses [PlantUML](https://plantuml.com) and the [C4-PlantUML macros](https://github.com/plantuml-stdlib/C4-PlantUML)
-to render Structurizr DSL to PNG images.
-It performs some post-processing of the workspace model to support conventions around external software systems.
+This project uses [PlantUML](https://plantuml.com) or [Graphviz](https://graphviz.org) to render Structurizr DSL to PNG images with various rendering strategies.
+Image rendering is based on exports from the Structurizr CLI.
+The project performs some post-processing of the workspace model to support conventions around external software systems.

   * Tags are mapped to shapes in the [`theme.json`](./src/main/resources/themes/theme.json)
   * Systems tagged with `External`, `External System` or `Existing System` will be rendered as external